ALTER SYSTEM

 FLUSH BUFFER_CACHE Clause

-clause lets you clear all data from the buffer cache in the system global area (SGA).
+The FLUSH BUFFER_CACHE clause lets you clear all data from the buffer cache in the system global area (SGA).

 Caution: